toasterco/apiai_assistant/README.rst

     agent = myassistant.process(payload)

-If you specified a magic key when declaring your assistant, you can also pass the HTTP headers of the received request, as a python ``dict``, to verify the request's source.
+If you specified a magic key when declaring your assistant, you can also pass the HTTP headers of the received request, as a ``dict``, to verify the request's source.

 .. code:: python